api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/guides/build-an-airnode/http-gateways.md

 ## Gateway Differences

-Both gateways are setup identically and the execution of each is the same.
-But there are differences in their purpose and response.
-HTTP gateways are allowed only when deploying to AWS and GCP.
+Both gateways are setup identically.
+The differences are in their purpose and response.
+Gateways are allowed only when deploying to AWS and GCP.

 > ![gateway](../../../assets/images/gateway.png)